golingon/lingon/cmd/kygo/readme.md

 Why?
 Because we found it easier to manipulate manifests and automate with Go code than YAML.

 Why Go?
-Smarter people have a better to explain it: <https://github.com/bwplotka/mimic/blob/main/README.md#but-why-go>
+Smarter people have a better way to explain it than us: <https://github.com/bwplotka/mimic/blob/main/README.md#but-why-go>

 ## Usage